 The DPBRP explains how to report a breach to the ICO

 The Data Protection Manager will maintain a central register of the details of any data protection breaches.

-Complaints relating to breaches of the GDPR and/or complaints that an individual’s personal data is not being processed in line with the data protection principles should be referred to Jayne Harrill, Head of Chambers and Clive Barrett, Data Protection Manager without delay.
+Complaints relating to breaches of the GDPR and complaints that an individual’s data is not being processed in line with the data protection principles should be referred to Isabelle Watson, Head of Chambers and Clive Barrett, Data Protection Manager, without delay.

-It is important that everybody working for Chambers understands the implications for Chambers if we fail to meet our data protection obligations.
+Everybody working for Chambers must understand the implications for Chambers if we fail to meet our data protection obligations.
 Failure to comply could result in: